KemAdrian/ArgumentationOnMeaning/README.md

 ```
 Oracle : switch roles, agent boby in defense and agent adam in attack (ArgumentationInitializeExtension)
 label:chair*
-label:chair°
+label:chairÂ°
-   > The agents will try to find a new intensional definition for examples that are both label:chair* and label:chair°
+   > The agents will try to find a new intensional definition for examples that are both label:chair* and label:chairÂ°

 Oracle : switch roles, agent adam in defense and agent boby in attack (ArgumentationInitializeExtension)
 label:chair*
-label:chair°
+label:chairÂ°
-   > The agents will try to find a new intensional definition for examples that are both label:chair* and label:chair°
+   > The agents will try to find a new intensional definition for examples that are both label:chair* and label:chairÂ°

 ```